wp-plugins/thinktwit/readme.txt

  * Can display the avatar of the Twitter user
  * Output can be filtered (using apply_filters)
  * Can optionally output "Follow @username" links
+ * Automated cleanup process that runs periodically according to user setting

 Requirements/Restrictions:
 -------------------------
- * Works with Wordpress 2.8.6 to 3.5.1, not tested with other versions
+ * Works with Wordpress 2.8.6 to 3.7.1, not tested with other versions
  * Can be installed using the widgets sidebar
  * Can also be used via shortcode or Output Anywhere (PHP function call)
  * Uses Twitter REST API v1.1 Application-only authentication and therefore requires an application key (see installation)